 Yuanpu Street Bird Park – If you hop off the bus at Embankment Road, then you should see the bird park.

 The fast pace is either invigorating or overwhelming to visitors, but either way Central is a neighbourhood that balances out a lightning speed lifestyle with quiet, hidden gems throughout the city.
 Whether you want to wander the markets, relax in one of the best hotels in Hong Kong or escape the crowds by exploring restored historic buildings, Central is a fantastic destination to wet your feet in the waters of Hong Kong.

-I hope this guide featuring the best hotels in Hong Kong in the best neighbourhoods with a wide range of activities makes your next vacation all you dreamed!
+I hope this guide will help you in your search for where to stay in Hong Kong.
 Drop me a line below with any tips you may have about staying in Hong Kong.